Go to main content

 Rather than being a reflection of reality, a budget is a financial plan with hopes and expectations.
 So don't get bogged down in the details - try to see the big picture.
 A well-considered and realistic budget shows the risks and opportunities facing the business.
 It also supports the achievement of the business's objectives.

 Make a cash flow budget with our calculator to determine whether your cash funds will be sufficient to cover monthly expenses.
-You can also export your budget to Excel.

 Make a cash flow budget